-The Education Accountability Act of 2009 requires each Colorado district and school to create an annual improvement plan.
-Furthermore, the federal Elementary and Secondary Education Act (ESEA) - including Titles IA, IIA and III - requires improvement planning to focus on ensuring that all students in the state reach proficiency in English language arts/reading and mathematics.
+The Education Accountability Act of 2009 requires every Colorado district and school to create an annual plan identifying and addressing areas of improvement.
+Furthermore, the federal Elementary and Secondary Education Act (ESEA) - requires improvement planning to focus on ensuring that all students in the state reach proficiency in literacy and mathematics.

 The Charter School Institute (CSI) uses schools' Unified Improvement Plans for a variety of purposes.
-These include satisfying multiple requirements for the charter renewal process, planning targeted supports for schools and school staff, communicating with the CSI Board of Directors, and evaluating the impact of internal improvement planning supports.
-As such, it is vital that CSI schools present a thorough picture of their annual academic priorities through the UIP.
-Although schools with a school rating of Performance or higher may choose to submit a UIP biennially, CSI strongly encourages annual updates in order to present the most accurate picture of each school's improvement efforts.
+These include satisfying requirements for the charter renewal process, planning targeted supports for schools and school staff, communicating with the CSI Board of Directors, and evaluating the impact of internal improvement planning efforts.
+While schools with a school rating of Performance or higher may choose to submit a UIP biennially, CSI strongly encourages annual updates to present the most accurate picture of each school's improvement efforts.

-More information, including the most current list of schools required to submit a UIP for the upcoming academic year, may be found on the CSI UIP resource page.
+More information, including the most current list of schools required to submit a UIP for the upcoming academic year, are found on the CSI UIP resource page.